 g) Recognition: is the official certification made by the FIA that a minimum number of cars of a specific model has been made on series-production terms to justify classification in group 1, 2, 3 or 4 of these regulations.
 Application for recognition shall be submitted to the FIA by the ACN of the country in which the vehicle is manufactured and shall entail the drawing up of a recognition form (see below).
-It must be established in accordance with the special regulations, called "Regulations for Recognition", laid down by the FIA, and a manufacturer wishing to obtain the recognition of his model(s) must undertake to abide by their prescriptions.
-Recognition will only be granted to car-models which were still in production on 1st January 1970 or the production of which was started after that date.
-Recognition fa series-produced car will become void 4 years after the date on which the series-production of the said model has been stopped.
+It must be established in accordance with the special regulations, called "Regulations for Recognition of his model(s) must undertake to abide by their prescriptions.
+Recognition of his model(s) must undertake to abide by their prescriptions.
+Recognition of a series-produced car will become void 4 years after the date on which the series-production of the said model has been stopped.